microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - Create an Azure Machine Learning studio resource [Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/create-workspace-resources-getting-started-azure-machine-learning/5-create-azure-machine-learning-workspace)
   - Create an Azure Machine Learning workspace and a compute instance.
 Use a Standard_DS11_v2 type of VM.
 [Microsoft Learn](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2)
   - On the top left of your screen, click on the plus (add files) symbol.
 Choose 'Upload a folder' (the option at the bottom).
 Browse for your unzipped hack folder and upload it.
+You can also upload your  `Resources.zip` file.
   - Open the terminal and wait for the compute to create.
 Once it has created, navigate to the student/resources directory by using the 'cd' command, make sure you are in the directory of the folder you uploaded to the workspace.
 Install the requirement files by running the command 'pip install requirments.txt -r'
   - Once the libraries have loaded, navigate the folder system on the left hand side of the screen to open the notebooks at the student/resources directory and open the notebook for the challenge you will be working on.
   -  Any 'No module named' error, which indicates a missing library, can be fixed by inserting a '!pip install <library name>' command above the failing statement.
 This will download the library files.